Introduction

 Risk Mapping

-It guides you through mapping the potential risks within your project.
+Will guide you through mapping the potential risks within your project.

 Risk Analysis

-Provides a complete overview of running the risk analysis and interpreting the results, including distribution graphs, sensitivity analysis, and critical path maps.
+Provides a complete overview of running the risk analysis and interpreting the results including distribution graphs, sensitivity analysis and critical path maps.